File for guardianship of an incapacitated person

 Next steps for File for guardianship of an incapacitated person

-14 days before the hearing, you'll need to have a disinterested person give notice to the respondent in person by delivering a copy of the petition and the Citation (Notice and Order).
+14 days before the hearing, you'll need to have a disinterested person (someone who has no stake in the case) give notice to the respondent in person by delivering a copy of the petition and the citation (Notice and Order).
 You'll also need to give notice by regular, first class mail to:

 - Everyone named in the petition